Crown of Saint Wenceslas: Location

 Unlike many other European royal treasures, the St. Wenceslas Crown is not normally displayed to the public, and only a replica is shown.
 Along with the other Bohemian crown jewels, it is kept in a chamber within St. Vitus Cathedral accessible by a door in the St. Wenceslas Chapel.
 The exact location of the chamber is not known to the general public.
-The entrance to the jewels is locked by seven locks whose keys are held by the President of the Czech Republic, the Chair of the Chamber of Deputies of the Parliament, the Chair of the Senate of the Parliament, the Prime Minister, the Mayor of Prague, the Archbishop of Prague, and the Dean of the Metropolitan Chapter of St. Vitus Cathedral, Prague.
+The entrance to the jewels is locked by seven locks whose keys are held by the President of the Czech Republic, the Speaker of the Chamber of Deputies, the President of the Senate, the Prime Minister, the Mayor of Prague, the Archbishop of Prague, and the Dean of the Metropolitan Chapter of St. Vitus Cathedral in Prague.
 The jewels are only taken from the chamber and displayed for periods of several days on notable occasions approximately once every five years.
 The crown was exhibited in May 2016 to mark the 700th anniversary of the birth of Charles IV, and in May 2013, celebrating the inauguration of a new Czech president.